Residential Dates: 27th-30th, July 2020

 Eligibility and Selection

 - In Year 12 (England and Wales; S5 Scotland, Year 13 Northern Ireland) and aged 16 or over by the first day of the event

-- Taking A-Level (or equivalent) Mathematics and Physics, plus one or more subjects from: Further Maths, Chemistry, Biology
+- Taking A-Level (or equivalent) Mathematics and Physics, plus at least one other science subject such as Further Maths, Chemistry, Biology.

 How will we select between applicants?